aperullo/dockerization/readme.md

 - **published** : represents the port that connections can reach out to through the host.
 - **target** : represents the port those connections are routed to inside the container.

 We'll run it to make sure it works.
-The `-c` tells it to use a file, and the final part of the command is the prefix for all services created in this stack.
+The `-c` tells the command to use a file, and the final part of the command is the prefix for all services created in this stack.

 ```
 > docker stack deploy -c docker-stack.yml dep